Repository Config

 or on older repos master

-- Ensure pull requests are used with at least 1 approving review (
+- requires a pull request with at least 1 approving review (

 required-reviews-count: 1

-). - Require a codeowner approval rather than any other user with write permissions (
+). - requires a codeowner approval rather than any other user with write permissions (

 requires-codeowner-reviews: true